 For processed foods that could possibly contain ingredients from ruminants, such as gelatin and collagen, importers must certify through U.S. suppliers that the ingredients are not derived from ruminants in the United States due to BSE concerns.
 Dairy products are exempted from this requirement.
-Details are found in GAIN report JA4017.
+For additional information, see JA4017.